-Trees and hedgerows are are vital habitats for wildlife, providing many different species with shelter and food.
+Trees are vital habitats for wildlife, providing many different species with shelter and food.
 They also form an important part of our landscapes, offering valuable benefits for recreation, wellbeing and natural flood management.

 Trees need management – for safety, habitat improvements or simply to ensure their continued good health.
 But this needs to be done responsibly, ideally at the right time of year and most importantly, legally.